 BRONZE CAFE

 Fast casual meets healthy at Bronze Café, where the salads, sandwiches and sweets have secured a loyal following among locals throughout the valley.
 Focusing on “fit-friendly” eats, the menu features a sizable vegan section.
-Carnivores are not ignored, however, with options like the Bacon Chicken Chop salad and the What What sandwich, made with turkey, pepperoni, Arcadia greens, basil aioli, oregano vinaigrette, tomato and red onion.
+But carnivores are not ignored, with options like the Bacon Chicken Chop salad and the What What sandwich, made with turkey, pepperoni, Arcadia greens, basil aioli, oregano vinaigrette, tomato and red onion.
 There’s an entire pastry case of all-vegan sweets—many of which are also gluten-free.
 2380 N. Buffalo Dr.; 702.852.2830. $

 ADA’S FOOD + WINE

 The most experimental restaurant by superstar chef/restaurateur James Trees (Esther’s Kitchen, Al Solito Posto), Ada’s sometimes feels more like a workshop than a fixed concept.
 For now, Chef Jackson Stamper seems to be having fun mixing his takes on traditional Spanish tapas with unexpected comfort foods.
-Veteran sommelier Kat Thomas (Bellagio, Aria, The Mina Group, Sirio Maccioni) augments the choices with a list of lesser-known, reasonably-priced wines.
+Veteran sommelier Kat Thomas (Bellagio, Aria, The Mina Group, Sirio Maccioni) augments the choices with a list of lesser-known, reasonably priced wines.
 Tivoli Village, 401 S. Rampart Blvd.; 702.462.2795; adaslv.com. $$

 D.W.
 BISTRO